 I kept coming back to one house.
 Experts always say, "location, location, location."
 Well, I fell in love the first day our agent drove us to this neighborhood.
-As we drove through my husband said in amazement, "Laurie, this is like a modern Colonial Williamsburg."
+It is like a modern Colonial Williamsburg.
 Overall, there was that general feel due to many picket fences and colonial stylings of houses, modern though they were.
 Most homes around here are colonial in style, but there was something about *this* neighborhood, right down to the sighting of some chinisuiot fencing here and there.
 Some houses even looked more Georgian, and of a few of those my kids dubbed "the Governor's Palace" due to their unique styling.
 Well, we didn't get one of those.
 Oh, there were even "ha ha" walls!
 (Be still my heart.)

-However there was more.
-Great pools, Walking trails.
-Stream.
-Tennis Courts.
-Who could ask for anything more?
-I can.
-A view of the Blue Ridge Mountains, please.
-Done.
-Can we move here dear?
-My husband said, "Absolutely not."
-The house's features (listed above) were hopeless.
-On top of that, the family room was sooooo small, there was no way more than a recliner could fit in there and there was no where to put the tv.
+The woeful aspects included: the family room was sooooo small, there was no way more than a recliner could fit in there and there was no where to put the tv.
 The dining room furniture would never fit into the dining room.
 Hardly any pantry.
 The walls were filthy with awful paint colors.
 The family room carpet was ugly, but newish.
 The vinyl floors in the bathrooms were ugly.
-He especially disliked the view from the family room windows looking down into neighbors' backyards.
-No. He wanted one of the other houses.

 Because I was so discouraged of the look of the rooms and outdoors, I did not take very many "before" photos of our new home.
 I did take a couple.
 Also everything was such a rush.
 The movers moved our goods into the house the morning after we closed on the house.
 Why didn't I use that wait time (because the movers were very late that morning in arriving) but I think that again, I was *that* discouraged about the look of the house.
 I was very depressed, even though I knew we could eventually make this place cute.
 I was so much happier buying our Texas house, because it was fresh, newly built, built better, much cheaper, and more nicely laid out.
 We had more space even though we had far less square footage.
 The very last night, after cleaning the very last nook and cranny of our Texas house, I'll never forget sitting in the drive way, about to pull out one last time.
 I saw tears well up in the eyes of the upstairs windows (our loft and son's bedroom) and roll down the cheeks onto the garage and dining room below.
 I started crying too.
 It makes me cry now to think of this.
 I miss that house so much.
 Yet, here we were and it was time to make our Virginia house a home.